Son of the Mask

-Son of the Mask is a 2005 superhero comedy film directed by Lawrence Guterman.
-The sequel to The Mask (1994), it is the second film in The Mask franchise, an adaptation of the comic book series of the same name by Dark Horse Comics.
-The film stars Jamie Kennedy as Tim Avery, an aspiring animator whose child is born with the powers of the Mask.
-It co-stars Alan Cumming as Loki, whom Odin has ordered to find the Mask, alongside Traylor Howard, Kal Penn, Steven Wright, Bob Hoskins as Odin, and Ryan and Liam Falconer as Tim baby Alvey.
-Ben Stein cameos as Doctor Arthur Neuman from the original film.
+Son of the Mask is a 2005 American superhero comedy film directed by Lawrence Guterman.
+A sequel to The Mask (1994), it is the second installment in The Mask franchise, which is based on the comic book series of the same name published by Dark Horse Comics.
+The film stars Jamie Kennedy as Tim Avery, an aspiring animator whose child is born with the powers of the Mask of Loki.
+The supporting cast includes Alan Cumming as Loki, who is ordered by Odin to recover the Mask, alongside Traylor Howard, Kal Penn, Steven Wright, Bob Hoskins as Odin and Ryan and Liam Falconer as Tim's son, Alvey.
+Ben Stein additionally appears in a brief role as Doctor Arthur Neuman from the original film.